madvic2019/Raspberry-Photo-Frame/README.md

-# MarcoFotos
+# Photo Frame for the Raspberry Pi

-I took the PictureFrame program from pi3d demos and added geotaggin support.
+I took the PictureFrame program from pi3d demos (and added geo tagging support.
 The images are shown with text information: Location and Date of capture, if available.

 The GPS coordinates are extracted from EXIF metadata, and converted to location name using online service